MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 In this task, you will create a detection for **Attack 1** on the host with the Microsoft Defender for Endpoint configured.

-1. In the Azure Sentinel portal, Select **Logs** from the General section.
+1. In the Microsoft Sentinel portal, Select **Logs** from the General section.

 2. First, you need to see where the data is stored.
 Since you just performed the attacks set the log **Time Range: Last 24 hours**.